Prince William of Hesse-Philippsthal-Barchfeld: First marriage

 William and Maria divorced on 18 March 1872, and she lost the right of use the title of Princess of Hesse.
-Four years later, on 28 July 1876, she and her surviving children were styled Princes and Princesses of Ardeck.
+Four years later, on 28 July 1876, she and her surviving children were styled Princes and Princesses of Ardeck by William I.

 Second marriage

 In Burgsteinfurt on 16 August 1873, William married, secondly, Princess Juliane of Bentheim and Steinfurt (1842–1878), his niece (daughter of his older half-sister Bertha and her husband, Ludwig Wilhelm, Prince of Bentheim and Steinfurt).
 Before her death on 29 April 1878 in Burgsteinfurt, they were the parents of four children: